awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. From the temporary instance, mount the volume that you attached to the instance so that you can access its file system\.
 For example, if the device name is `/dev/sdf`, use the following commands to mount the volume as `/mnt/tempvol`\.
 **Note**
-The device name may appear differently on your instance\.
-For example, devices mounted as `/dev/sdf` may show up as `/dev/xvdf` on the instance\.
-Some versions of Red Hat \(or its variants, such as CentOS\) may even increment the trailing letter by 4 characters, where `/dev/sdf` becomes `/dev/xvdk`\.
+The device name might appear differently on your instance\.
+For example, devices mounted as `/dev/sdf` might show up as `/dev/xvdf` on the instance\.
+Some versions of Red Hat \(or its variants, such as CentOS\) might even increment the trailing letter by 4 characters, where `/dev/sdf` becomes `/dev/xvdk`\.

    1. Use the lsblk command to determine if the volume is partitioned\.